Are you looking for a whey sourdough bread recipe?

 This blog concentrates on using acid whey in sourdough bread baking as it is the most common type of whey in a home setting.

-The whey I have used to conduct experiments for this blog is whey from making strained Greek yoghurt.
+The whey I have used to conduct experiments for this blog is whey from making strained Greek yoghurt, but the whey from making homemade ricotta works really well too.

 My yoghurt is made from an organic, pot set yoghurt culture in an electric yoghurt maker (which I also use to keep my starter at a constant temperature).